hdShang/arxiv-daily/docs/cs-CL/2023-12-02/papers/231201244v1-challenges-and-applications-of-automated-extraction-of-socio-politic.md

 ---
 layout: default
-title: Challenges and Applications of Automated Extraction of Socio-political Events from Text (CASE 2023): Workshop and Shared Task Report
+title: "Challenges and Applications of Automated Extraction of Socio-political Events from Text (CASE 2023): Workshop and Shared Task Report"
 ---

 # Challenges and Applications of Automated Extraction of Socio-political Events from Text (CASE 2023): Workshop and Shared Task Report